rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

 # Download Sessions via Script

-If you need to download many sessions at once — a whole project, or a long list of specific sessions — the **Download Images** button on the Project page in CNDA works, but it's built for downloading a handful of sessions at a time through your browser.
-For many sessions or sessions of a large size, use the **CNDA Bulk Download script** instead.

-It logs into CNDA for you, downloads each session as a `.zip`, skips anything it already downloaded, retries a failed download once automatically, and keeps a log of everything it did.
+Use this script when downloading many imaging sessions from CNDA.
+It's designed for large downloads that would be cumbersome through the web browser — it logs into CNDA for you, downloads each session as a `.zip`, skips anything it already downloaded, retries a failed download once automatically, and keeps a log of everything it did.
+Each session is downloaded as a ZIP archive containing the files stored in CNDA for that session.

-This page walks Windows users all the way from "I have nothing installed" to a finished download.
-Mac and Linux users already have everything the script needs and can skip to [step 4](#_4-open-a-command-line).
+## Before You Begin

+You'll need:

+- A CNDA account with access to the project you want to download.
+- The project ID (for example `MRF_1234`), or a CSV listing the specific sessions you want.
+- Enough free disk space — roughly twice the size of the data you're downloading (temporary ZIPs, plus extracted data if you unzip them afterward).

 ## Instructions